MarkLogicUniversity/MLW_2018_Cloud_Workshop/Azure/unit1-deploy-cluster/README.md

 <a name="access"></a>
 ### Access the Cluster

-1. Go to Resour Groups by click on the "Resource Groups" button on the left tab bar.
+1. Go to Resour Groups by click on the **Resource Groups** button on the left tab bar.
 2. Select the resource group we just created.
 3. Select the load balancer's public IPv4 address from the resource list.
-In this excercise, it's called "developer-lbIp-v4".
+In this excercise, it's called "mlwdemo-lbIp-v4".
-4. From the Public IP address view, copy the "DNS name" value in overview.
+4. From the Public IP address view, copy the **DNS Name** value in overview.
 We will use this address to access the cluster.
 ![](images/lbip.png)
 5. Open another tab in the browser, go to the port 80001 of the above address.
 Enter the Admin user name and password set for the cluster when we create the deployment configuration.
 6. You will see MarkLogic administration interface show up.